Welcome to the Faculty of Biology, Medicine and Health

 The External Examiner for this programme is Dr Robert Morkot.

 Please note that it is for information only and it is inappropriate for students to make direct contact with External Examiners under any circumstances, in particular with regards to a student’s individual performance in assessments.
 Other appropriate mechanisms are available for students, including the University’s appeals or complaints procedures and the UMSU Advice Centre.
 In cases where a student does contact an External Examiner directly, External Examiners have been requested not to respond to direct queries.
 Instead, External Examiners should report the matter to their School contact who will then contact the student to remind them of the other methods available for students.
 If students have any queries concerning this, they should contact their Programme Administrator in the first instance.

 External Examiners are individuals from another institution or organisation who monitor the assessment processes of the University to ensure fairness and academic standards.
 They ensure that assessment and examination procedures have been fairly and properly implemented and that decisions have been made after appropriate deliberation.
 They also ensure that standards of awards and levels of student performance are at least comparable with those in equivalent higher education institutions.

 External Examiners’ reports

-External Examiners’ reports relating to this programme will be shared with student representatives and details of any actions carried out by the programme team/School in response to the External Examiners’ comments will be discussed.
+External Examiners’ reports relating to this programme will be shared with student representatives at the Staff Student Liaison Committee and/or Programme Committee where details of any actions carried out by the programme team/School in response to the External Examiners’ comments will be discussed.
 Students should contact their student representatives if they require any further information about External Examiners’ reports or the process for considering them.

 Overview of the programme